Thefolle/SdpProject/README.md

 #### Cars move along splines

 Each street is divided in forward and backward lanes; each lane contains a certain number of points, i.e. nodes.
 These nodes are placed dynamically at run time on the streets, at the very beginning of the simulation.
 The longest the street is, the more nodes it will contain.
-On the crosses, instead, developers have chosen to place the nodes statically, since each type of cross has a fixed size.
+On the crosses and parking areas instead, developers have chosen to place the nodes statically, since each type of cross has a fixed size.

 At runtime, each car proceeds node by node along a trajectory, i.e. spline, that is the linear interpolation of two successive nodes.
-Cars therefore follow a series of splines that are located across streets and crosses.
+Cars therefore follow a series of splines that are located across streets, crosses and parking areas.

-Cars receive a random path at spawn time, that guides them from the source street/cross until the destination street/cross; the path is currently filled with streets and crosses choosen randomly.
+Cars receive a random path at spawn time, that guides them from the source street/cross/parking area until the destination street/cross/parking area; the path is currently filled with streets and crosses choosen randomly.

+#### Parking areas
+They are intended as underground parking areas where cars go parking, technically despawn, or get out, technically spawn.
+Those areas are very strong car spawning points but weak despawing points, since the car can randomly decide wether to enter or not when they are approaching the cross leading to the parking area.

 ### Dynamic Camera
 In order to assure the user the best experience with the simulator, it has been implemented a Dynamic Camera that allows to move freely inside the city and to look around, in a Fist Person View.
 The camera system is the only monobehaviour set of scripts because it is not possible to convert it into an entity, since it is not supported by Unity ECS yet.
-With this system, the user can literally fly inside the map, using the `WASD` commands to move on the XZ plane, `SPACE` and `LSHIFT` keys to move respectively up and down on the Y axis (min.
+With this system, the user can literally fly inside the map, and the commands are:
+- `WASD` to move on the XZ plane;
+- `SPACE` and `LSHIFT` keys to move respectively up and down on the Y axis (min.
 Y = 40, max.
+Y = 800);
-Y = 800) and moving the mouse allows to rotate the camera.
+- moving the mouse allows to rotate the camera;
-The `H` key toggles on and off the mouse rotation.
+- `H` key to toggle on and off the mouse rotation.

 For a better experience, if the camera is placed in a Y position lower than 70, the movements are slower so that the user can follow the vehicles more precisely, and if it is located in a Y position higher than 500, they are faster so that one can quickly change area.

 ### Simulation Stats
 During the simulation the user can view a stat panel attached to the camera that allows to keep track of some parameters such as:
- - number of high/medium/low density districts
+ - number of high/medium/low density districts;
  - max number of active vehicles set for the simulation, if specified in `City.json` file
- - current vehicle number (total, car number and bus number)
+ - current vehicle number (total, car number and bus number);
- - number of despawned vehicles so far
+ - number of despawned vehicles so far;
  - number of spawned/despawned vehicles-per-second.

 This panel can be toggled on and off by pressing the `T` key